-- Initial entry point(s) of interior crew(s)
+Initial entry point(s) of interior crew(s)

-- Secondary egress points
+Secondary egress points

-- Hazards
+Hazards

-- Building construction
+Building construction

-- Size and layout of the building or hazardous area
+Size and Layout of the building or Hazard area

-- Number of personnel working in the hazardous area(s)
+Number of personnel working in the hazard area(s)

 The RIC needs for an incident must be reassessed with the incident progression.
-The number of entry crew(s), geographical size of area(s) and number of entry points must constantly be monitored to ensure sufficient personnel are readily available to assist fire personnel working in the IDLH or hazard area.
+The number of entry crew(s), geographical size of area(s) and number of entry points must constantly be monitored to ensure sufficient personnel are readily available to assist Fire personnel working in the IDLH or hazard area.

-RIC shall be staged at a position as close to the point(s) of entry of the crew(s) entering the IDLH atmosphere as functionally possible to ensure rapid deployment, when needed.
+RIC shall be staged at a position as close to the point(s) of entry of the crew(s) entering the IDLH atmosphere as functionally possible to ensure rapid deployment when needed.

-In high-rise fire incidents, the RIC should typically be located one floor below the fire-floor or point of entry for crews working in the IDLH or hazardous areas.
+In high-rise fire incidents, the RIC should typically be located one floor below the fire-floor or point of entry for crews working in the IDLH or hazard areas.
 Another consideration for positioning RIC in a high-rise could be at Staging.
 Either of these locations would allow for RIC's to be deployed in a timely manner without staging the RIC in an IDLH environment.